jxlarrea/kiosk-satellite/README.md

   the app in the background, uses a fraction of the CPU a browser engine needs, and hands the microphone back to the dashboard the instant you speak.
 No configuration needed in Voice Satellite; everything is inherited.
-- **Plain http instances, fully unlocked**: browsers withhold the microphone and every other secure-context feature from `http://` pages, which normally cripples voice on a LAN-only Home Assistant.
+- **Plain HTTP instances, fully unlocked**: browsers withhold the microphone and every other secure-context feature from `http://` pages, which normally cripples voice on a non HTTPS Home Assistant instance.
 Kiosk Satellite routes the dashboard through a loopback proxy inside the app, making the page a genuine secure context: the microphone, AudioWorklet and the rest of the https-only browser surface work on an http-only instance, with no certificates or reverse proxy to set up.
-Enabled automatically during setup when your URL is plain http.
+Enabled automatically during setup when your URL is plain HTTP.
 - **Kiosk lockdown**: exit gesture with PIN, blocked back/volume/home buttons, a status-bar shield, instant re-wake when someone presses the power button, and full lock-task support on device-owner provisioned